/ Resources /

 To begin the registration process, download the Homeschooling Registration Application from the following website: www.oer.tas.gov.au

 When using Euka we will provide you with full year documentation to include as your Range of Learning Areas, which show when and how you will cover the Australian curriculum if you choose to.
 We also provide you with the templates and information about how to tailor the program to fit your individual child’s needs.
 It is important to show how the program will be adapted.
-We are very happy to help with this process.
+If you need additional support and guidance in this process, we offer a Government Registration Service as a premium add-on that will assist you to prepare your application with all the documentation and support you need.
+We also offer a premium reporting service that provides a simple and effective way of reporting that shows excellence in your child’s education.

 For Tasmanian students, you will need to prepare your Home Education Summary and Program as it requires the parents personal research and reflection.
 A template and guide can be downloaded here.